-PUERTO RICO DEPARTMENT OF HOUSING CDBG-MIT PROGRAM GUIDELINES SINGLE-FAMILY HOUSING MITIGATION PROGRAM VERSION CONTROL
+PUERTO RICO DEPARTMENT OF HOUSING CDBG-MIT PROGRAM GUIDELINES

+SINGLE-FAMILY HOUSING MITIGATION PROGRAM

+VERSION CONTROL

-VERSION NUMBER DATE REVISED DESCRIPTION OF REVISIONS 1 January 27, 2023 Original Version 2 June 20, 2023 This version incorporates sections related to the Blue Roof Survey and to Structures in floodways and higher- risk floodplains.
+VERSION NUMBER DATE REVISED DESCRIPTION OF REVISIONS 1 January 27, 2023 Original Version 2 June 20, 2023 This version incorporates sections related to the Blue Roof Survey and to Structures in floodways and higher-risk floodplains.
 Other minor revisions are highlighted in gray.
-3 April 16, 2024 This version incorporates sections and language related to the assessment of wood structures and inherent risk from hurricane force winds, minimum standards for replacement properties, PRDOH-owned properties and residential developments, and other general revisions.
+3 April 16, 2024 This version incorporates sections and language related to the assessment of wood structures and inherent risk from hurricane force winds, minimum standards for replacement properties, PRDOHowned properties and residential developments, and other general revisions.
+All edits made throughout the document are highlighted in gray.
+4 November 6, 2024 This version incorporates sections and language related to the applicant's option to acquire services from a real estate agent, as well as the voluntary withdrawal process for applicants who fail to respond to the Pre-award Notice.
+The language regarding title services provided by the Program has been clarified, and flood insurance coverage has been incorporated.
+Additionally, the increase in the maximum award for Photovoltaic Systems and Water Storage has been incorporated in accordance with the Action Plan.
+All edits made throughout the document are highlighted in gray.
+5 April 28, 2025 This version incorporates the Future Assistance Opportunity Outreach section.
+Updated information in sections 27 and 31.9.
 All edits made throughout the document are highlighted in gray.